Ephesus: Ephesus and Christianity

 Ephesus was an important centre for Early Christianity from the AD 50s.
 From AD 52–54, the apostle Paul lived for three years in Ephesus, working with the congregation and organizing missionary activity into the hinterlands.
 Initially, according to the Acts of the Apostles, Paul attended the Jewish synagogue in Ephesus, but after three months he became frustrated with the stubbornness of some of the Jews, and moved his base to the school of Tyrannus.
 The Jamieson-Fausset-Brown Bible Commentary reminds readers that the unbelief of "some" (τινες) implies that "others, probably a large number, believed" and therefore there must have been a community of Jewish Christians in Ephesus.
 Paul introduced about twelve men to the 'baptism with the Holy Spirit' who had previously only experienced the baptism of John the Baptist.
-Later a silversmith named Demetrios stirred up a mob against Paul, saying that he was endangering the livelihood of those making silver Artemis shrines.
-Demetrios in connection with the temple of Artemis mentions some object (perhaps an image or a stone) "fallen from Zeus".
+A silversmith named Demetrius stirred up a mob against him, arguing that his teaching that handmade objects are not divine threatened the livelihood of those who crafted silver shrines of Artemis, and beyond that, the honor of the goddess and her temple.
+The crowd surged to the city theater, seized two of Paul's companions, and filled the air with chants before the town clerk restored order by warning that the unrest risked inviting a charge of sedition from Roman authorities.
 Between 53 and 57 AD Paul wrote the letter 1 Corinthians from Ephesus (possibly from the 'Paul tower' near the harbour, where he was imprisoned for a short time).
 Later, Paul wrote the Epistle to the Ephesians while he was in prison in Rome (around 62 AD).